TOP Doctors for Polycystic Ovary Syndrome

 - Stress is a risk-factor: Too much stress is considered to be a risk factor for PCOS.
 Stress and anxiety boosts androgens level, which also leads to polycystic disorder.

-The German fertility specialists are usually guided with the following diagnostic criteria in diagnosis.
+The German fertility specialists are usually guided with the following criteria in diagnostic.
 They are: ovulation disorders, higher testosterone level, ovum with pathologic appearance (determined during the ultrasound control).
 The 4-Step diagnosis procedure is indicated in case of PCOS suspect:

 Step 1 for diagnosing PCOS: Gynecological examination and symptom discussion helps to form a preliminary view of the hormonal status of the woman.
 Test for stretching of cervical mucus.

-Step 2 After the primary examination a German specialist directs the woman to a sonographic (ultrasound) procedure.
-Modern ultrasound diagnosis helps to visualize the ovaries and tubes and to study them in different projections.
+Step 2 After the primary examination a sonographer (ultrasound) procedure should be made.
+Modern ultrasound diagnosis helps to visualize the ovaries and tubes and study them in different projections.
 Diagnostic criteria of polycystic syndrome are: the volume of the organ, diameter of ovarian capsule, hyperplasia, the presence of more than 10 follicles (cysts) in diameter up to 10 mm.
 The high information content and availability of ultrasound makes it an indispensable tool for the diagnosis of polycystic ovum.

 Step 3: transvaginal study with special microcamera, which is introduced through the cervical canal (laparoscopic diagnostics)

-Step 4: The next stage of diagnosis of PCOS are paraclinical (laboratory) methods.
+Step 4: The next stage of diagnosis of PCOS is paraclinical (laboratory) method.
 For typical polycystic ovarian hormonal studies following results are relevant:

 - luteotrophic hоrmone (LH)